-Sometimes some athletes can experience muscles and tendons that actually become bound, generally, this usually happens early on in a weight lifters career, (I have experienced this myself).
+Some athletes can experience muscle and tendons that actually become bound: generally, this usually happens early on in a weight lifters career, (I have experienced this myself).

-This is usually from lack of stretching and the three places that you’ll be most prone to this will be the forearms/wrists, calf muscles and the lower back.
+This is usually from lack of stretching, 'four' places that maybe most prone to this could be the forearms/wrists, calf muscles and lower back.
 I always found after a few weeks of consistently stretching; this discomfort from training was alleviated to the point where it became nonexistent.

 Having discussed how to avoid weight lifting injuries; let’s discuss what an injury actually is without going into too much detail.
 As a beginner the cause is generally going to be from excessive effort, over exertion or poor form.